Congratulations and Welcome to Granite State College!

 Air Force – Request transcripts from the Community College of the Air Force through the Air Force Virtual Education Center.Request Your Military Transcripts

-Transcripts from institutions outside of the United States must be translated to English in order to be evaluated.
+Transcripts from institutions outside of the United States must be evaluated by the National Association of Credential Evaluation Services (NACES).

 If you earned credit through college level testing, arrange to have your score report sent directly to admissions.
 Examples include CLEP, DSST, AP Exams, and Excelsior examinations.

 Mail to: Admissions, Granite State College, 25 Hall Street, Concord, NH 03301.

 Complete our five steps to applying for financial aid.